-- Assist with updating records of faculty and room assignments in Strayer360.
+- Assist with updating records of faculty and room assignments in Strayer360 or current LMS platform.

 - Manages the creation and distribution of student identification cards and parking passes.

-- Attends staff meetings and training sessions as requested and approved by campus leaderships.
+- Attends staff meetings and training sessions as requested and approved by campus leadership.

-- A Bachelor’s degree in Liberal Arts or Library Science is required.
-Due to state licensing regulations/requirements, a Master’s degree may be required in some states.
+- From an accredited institution; Bachelor’s degree required.
+Due to state licensing regulations/requirements, a Master’s in Library Science degree may be required in some states.

 - Must be able to develop familiarity with all LRC resources, mastery of LRC Online resources, and mastery of various reference interview techniques to maximize personal effectiveness in meeting the research needs of students, staff, and faculty.

 - Possess excellent customer service skills and be well organized and self-motivated.

 - Must have strong computer skills (Word, PowerPoint, Outlook, and Internet etc.)Demonstrated knowledge of library management practices.